nicholasrubright/nicholasrubright/README.md

 # Hello 👋, I'm Nick

-I am an aspiring software developer.
-Right now I work with a variety technologies but mainly involved web development and software design.
+I am a software developer.
+Right now I work with a variety technologies but mainly involved in web development and machine learning.

 ## My Interests
 - Programming 💻